apache/carbondata/docs/index/secondary-index-guide.md

 ### Loading data to Secondary Index table(s).

-*case1:* When SI table is created and the main table does not have any data.
-In this case every consecutive load will load to SI table once main table data load is finished.
+*case1:* When the SI table is created and the main table does not have any data.
+In this case every consecutive load to the main table, will load data to the SI table once the main table data load is finished.

-*case2:* When SI table is created and main table already contains some data, then SI creation will also load to SI table with same number of segments as main table.
-There after, consecutive load to main table will load to SI table also.
+*case2:* When the SI table is created and the main table already contains some data, then SI creation will also load data to the SI table with the same number of segments as the main table.
+Thereafter, consecutive load to the main table will also load data to the SI table.

  **NOTE**:
  * In case of data load failure to SI table, then we make the SI table disable by setting a hive serde